After Saudi feud, Sweden debates a 'feminist' global role

 "I won't back down over my statements on women's rights, democracy and that one shouldn't flog bloggers," Wallstrom said, referring to sentencing of Raif Badawi to 1,000 lashes.
 "I have nothing to be ashamed of."

 But Sweden is the world's 12th biggest arms exporter.
-Its Triple-A rated economy depends on brand exports from IKEA to H&M. With Russia also testing Sweden's air and submarine defenses, this may be the wrong time to put human rights front and center in foreign policy, her critics say.
+Its Triple-A rated economy depends on brand exports from IKEA to H&M. With Russia also testing Sweden's air and submarine defences, this may be the wrong time to put human rights front and centre in foreign policy, her critics say.

 Sweden has a history of neutrality.
-But under the previous center-right government it forged closer links with NATO, participating in military missions in Afghanistan and Libya, something Wallstrom has promised to tone down.
+But under the previous centre-right government it forged closer links with NATO, participating in military missions in Afghanistan and Libya, something Wallstrom has promised to tone down.

 DIPLOMATIC MISCALCULATIONS